Avnerus/ma_thesis/thesis.md

 1. _Smooth-On Ecoflex 00-30_ [@smooth-on_ecoflex_2019]: This softer material is used as outer skin that feel natural to touch and flexes easily.
 It is also used for actuation of facial expressions since they are based on simple surface level balloon-like inflation.
 2. _Smooth-On Dragon Skin 30_ [@smooth-on_dragon_2019]: This material is more rigid and offers higher kinetic performance for pneumatic actuation while still maintaining silicone's organic nonlinear style.
 It is used to create the underlying artificial muscles in HITODAMA's body.

+Additionally, the Smooth-On Sil-Poxy silicone glue [@smooth-on_sil-poxy_2019] was used for securing silicone tubes to actuators
+and fixing occasional wounds.

 ### Plastics
-3D printed components were printed with PLA on consumer grade printers from Ultimaker and Lulzbot.
+3D printed components were printed with PLA on consumer grade printers from Ultimaker and Lulzbot, while some components were printed with resin on a Formlab printer.
 Lasercut components used standard Acrylic glass.

 ## Subsystems